gpsuser/AI-Ethics-and-Policy/README.md

 Welcome to the AI Policy Guidelines repository.
 This repository is a platform where thoughts, insights, and drafted policies, guidelines, and frameworks are published on the ethical and effective use of AI in organizations.
 These documents are designed to assist organizations in implementing and managing generative artificial intelligence (Generative AI).

-Everyone is invited to evaluate, critique, and participate in the discussion.
-These are just my thoughts and I'm open to other ideas.
+Everyone is invited to evaluate, critique, and participate in the discussion - other ideas are welcome.

 The repository contains the following documents: